 Most Pediatricians are employed full-time, and many work more than 40 hours per week.
 These professionals, especially those who work in emergency care settings, may be required to work some evenings, nights, weekends or holidays depending on need.
 When not on-the-clock, General Pediatricians may also be asked to remain on-call in case of an emergency.
 Yet, while the hours may sometime be long, including many hours up on one’s feet, rarely are two days the same in this occupation.

-From 2014 to 2024, employment of Pediatricians is expected to grow 10 percent.
+Over the next decade, employment of Pediatricians is expected to grow 2 percent.
 This growth can be attributed to greater emphasis being placed on comprehensive childhood healthcare, as well as expanding overall healthcare needs.
-The facilities or other healthcare settings that employ the greatest number of Paediatricians are the offices of Physicians, general hospitals, outpatient care centers, specialty hospitals and individual and family services.
+The facilities or other healthcare settings that employ the greatest number of Pediatricians are the offices of Physicians, general hospitals, outpatient care centers, specialty hospitals and individual and family services.
 Additionally, the state which employs the highest number of Pediatricians is California, followed by Texas, New York, New Jersey and Florida.

 “Before initially seeking employment, new Pediatricians should decide first what area they are going to focus on and where you want to live,” Scotten said.
 “The career market is completely open now and so you can find careers easily through your training institution or on career sites.”

-As of 2016, the median annual wage for General Pediatricians was $184,240.
-While the lowest 10 percent were recorded to have made less than $84,770, the highest earning 10 percent earned more than $220,000.
+The median annual wage for General Pediatricians is $175,310.
+While the lowest 10 percent were recorded to have made less than $69,940, the highest earning 10 percent earned more than $220,000.
 Additionally, the top paying industries for Primary Care Pediatricians are specialty hospitals, the offices of Physicians, outpatient care centers, elementary and secondary schools and general hospitals.
 The top paying states for this occupation are Mississippi, Alaska, Utah, Montana and South Dakota.

 “If you are willing to stay in one location and join into a business partnership you can earn over $300,000 per year,” Scotten said.
 “However, if you stay in academic medicine within a university hospital that number is much less unless you are a Dean.
 Inpatient Physicians who work shifts can earn more but Pediatricians, rarely make more than their adult Physician counterparts.”